fialovy/fialovy_terminal_profiles/README.md

-# Terminal Color Schemes - mine and attempted mimics - for Your Pleasure and Pain
+# Terminal Color Schemes for Your Pleasure and Pain
 dconf of my terminal color schemes, since I think some are quite nice (and/or visually interesting).
 See [here](https://unix.stackexchange.com/questions/448811/how-to-export-a-gnome-terminal-profile) for probable usage.

 ## Sane black chic: